Engineering New Ideas

 Any final thoughts?

-Being part of this amazing organization for the past 25 years, I’ve had an opportunity to engage with some ground-breaking new materials research, such as, for example, organic photoconductors in the nineties, invention and commercialization of a chemical toner technology at the end of 20th century, development of new colourants for Xerox solids inks in 2001-2002, invention of conductive inks for printed electronics, or a recent delivery of the
+Being part of this amazing organization for the past 25 years, I’ve had an opportunity to engage with some ground-breaking new advanced materials research, such as, for example, organic photoconductors in the nineties, invention and commercialization of a chemical toner technology at the end of 20th century, development of new colourants for Xerox solids inks in 2001-2002, invention of conductive inks for printed electronics, or a recent delivery of the

 In order to stay current and on top of our game we are constantly rewriting our history and reinvesting in our future.
 A living testimonial of this is last summer’s MOU announcement by the Canadian Government about the Canadian Campus for Advanced Materials Manufacturing, or